sowjanyaacharya/SimpleCart/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
 =======
 # SimpleCart
-It is developed by using PHP Laravel Framework along with Bootstrap
+It is simple web application developed by using PHP Laravel Framework along with Bootstrap
 >>>>>>> 3484fd885500efa42b739d58d03a51df2232f514